 Hoʻonohopapa Koholālele Program Staff

-Bronson Palupe, ʻĀina Restoration CoordinatorBronson Palupe is from Kahaluʻu, Oʻahu but currently resides in Waimea, Hawaiʻi.
+Bronson Palupe, Mālama ʻĀina ManagerBronson Palupe is from Kahaluʻu, Oʻahu, and now resides in Waimea, Hawaiʻi.
 He is a graduate of the University of Hawaiʻi at Hilo (UHH) with a B.A. degree in Environmental Studies.
 Since graduation he has work experience as a research assistant for the Liko Nā Pilina Forest Restoration Project in Keaukaha, Hawaiʻi and a field assistant for the Mauna Kea Watershed Alliance (MKWA).
 He also has work experience as a field technician and field crew supervisor for the Hawaiʻi Island Natural Area Reserves Systems (NARS).
-He joined Hui Mālama i ke Ala ʻŪlili as the Koholālele ʻĀina Restoration Coordinator in August 2019.
+He joined Hui Mālama i ke Ala ʻŪlili as the Koholālele ʻĀina Restoration Coordinator in August 2019, and was promoted to Mālama ʻĀina Manager, in January 2023, with kuleana to lead huiMAU's ahupuaʻa restoration work across 1300 acres in Koholālele.

 |

 Uakoko Chong, ʻĀina Education CoordinatorUakoko Chong was born and raised in Puʻukapu, Waimea, Kohala on the island of Hawaiʻi.
 She is the daughter of Alvin Chong Jr. & Ursula Chong of Waipiʻo and Waimea, Hawaiʻi.
 Being raised on the ranch and in the ocean with her ʻohana, she always gravitated towards working on ʻāina.
 Uakoko graduated from University of Hawaiʻi at Hilo with a B.S. in Marine Science and B.A. in Hawaiian Studies.
 She obtained her teacherʻs license for Hawaiian Language Immersion Schools in Hawaiʻi from the Kahuawaiola Indigenous Teacher Education Graduate Program.
-In Hāmākua, she hopes to inspire keiki to continue the Hawaiian practices of hoʻoulu ʻai, hoʻoulu iʻa, and hoʻoulu kaiāulu.
+In Hāmākua, she hopes to inspire keiki to engage in practices of hoʻoulu ʻai, hoʻoulu iʻa, and hoʻoulu kaiāulu.
 Uakoko joined huiMAU as the ʻĀina Education Coordinator in June 2021.

 |

-Kamalei Matsumura, Mālama ʻĀina Program AssistantKamalei Matsumura was born and raised in Waimea, Kohala, Hawai‘i.
-She is the daughter of Neil Matsumura and Lovera Viloria and granddaughter of Jane Reyla and Clifford Matsumura.
+Kamalei Matsumura, Mālama ʻĀina Program & Data Management SpecialistKamalei Matsumura was born and raised in Puʻukapu, Waimea, Kohala on the island of Hawai‘i.
+She is the daughter of Neil Matsumura and Lovera Viloria and granddaughter of Jane Reyla and Clifford Matsumura of Paʻauilo.
 Her love for mālama ‘āina began at a very young age and was cultivated at her grandparents' home in Hauola, a nearby ahupua‘a in Hāmākua Hikina.
 Kamalei is a graduate of Chaminade University of Honolulu, where she obtained her B.S. in Environmental Studies with a minor in Criminal Justice.
-She is currently pursuing an M.S. with Texas Tech University in Natural Resource Management and Environmental Sustainability.
-Kamalei joined huiMAU as the Mālama ‘Āina Program Assistant in January 2022.
+She is also the proud recipient of a M.S. with Texas Tech University in Natural Resource Management and Environmental Sustainability.
+Kamalei joined huiMAU as a Mālama ‘Āina Program Assistant in January 2022.
+In January 2024, she started in her new kuleana as Mālama ʻĀina Program & Data Management Specialist.

 |